All Episodes

 Hang on for Sean's conservative solutions.

-Music We continue with Caroline Carallero, and she's with the group Moms Behind Make America Healthy Again.
+We continue with Caroline Parallaro, and she's with the group Moms Behind Make America Healthy Again.

-And it began with, you know, just doing mixed martial arts one day away week.
+And it began with, you know, just doing mixed martial arts one day a week.

 Now I do it four or five days a week.

-Now I've added riding my bike, you know, 20 minutes a day, not much, but just just an another thing that I do.
+Now I've added riding my bike, you know, 20 minutes a day, not much, but just another thing that I do.

-Uh a few years back I lost about twenty-five pounds.
+A few years back, I lost about 25 pounds.

-Um and my diet changed dramatically, and now not only is do I eat organic eggs and I or more organic meat than in anything else, uh and organic vegetables, but you know, I'm trying to cut out the other bad habits I have in my life.
+And now not only do I eat organic eggs or more organic meat than anything else and organic vegetables, but I'm trying to cut out the other bad habits I have in my life.

 I'm just warning you now.